Chocobozzz/PeerTube/support/doc/dependencies.md

 sudo systemctl enable --now postgresql
 ```

-If you are continuing with the production guide, you also need to setup nginx, because nginx is packaged differently in the Red Hat family distributions:
+If you are running the production guide, you also need to slightly pre-configure nginx, because nginx is packaged differently in the Red Hat family distributions:

 8. Configure nginx